 No, Green Light Driving Academy cannot do this for you.
 You must go to the Texas DPS to obtain another copy of your permit.
 Your information is in their computer system, so all you need to do it provide identification (Social Security Card and Birth Certificate are best) and they will issue a duplicate copy.
 The cost is $10.00.

-You must have a VALID permit with you to take a drive time.
+You must have a VALID permit with you to take a drive lesson.
 Any student that does not have a VALID permit in readable condition when they come for a scheduled drive time, will not be allowed to drive or observe and will be charged a $50.00 fee, just as if they did not show up or if they cancelled less than 24 hours.
 This is not a Green Light Driving Academy rule, but a rule from the Texas Education Agency and the State of Texas.

 I completed the course, but I’ve lost the completion certificate (DE-964) that Green Light Driving Academy provided to me.
 What do I do?